 6. Shunting signals shall be positioned so that movements pass clear over the crossing before setting back.

-1. These are remotely operated barriers where operator has to view the whole of the enclosed road surface of the crossing by means of a closed circuit television system.
+1. These are remotely operated barriers where the operator has to view the whole of the enclosed road surface of the crossing by means of a closed-circuit television system.

 2. The CCTV usually consists of a single mast with duplicated cameras, the crossing being viewed on a single monitor with a second monitor available as back up.
 Either camera can serve either monitor.

-3. The display of picture of the crossing by CCTV is obtained by pressing the picture button
+3. The display of pictures of the crossing by CCTV is obtained by pressing the picture button

 4. On manually lowered installations the lower button for the barriers will not be effective unless a picture has been selected.